jpalcantara85/HAUSMANN/README.md

 ## 5. INSTALLATION

-- You can install GLquery with the following command in your console (make sure you install it in your current working directory): <br/>
+- You can install GLquery with the following command in your console: <br/>
 *pip install -e git+https://github.com/jpalcantara85/HAUSMANN#egg=HAUSMANN*

 - You might need to install the following package before running this script:
 <br/> *pip install -e git+https://github.com/SohierDane/BigQuery_Helper#egg=bq_helper*

+- Make sure that you install these packages in your current working directory.